 Usually, 500 ng -1 µg RNA is good enough for QC and sample preparation.
-But it is varied depending on the technologies of your choice.
-Please check with our core staff for specific requirement.
+But it varies depending on the technologies of your choice.
+Please check with our core staff for specific requirements.

 260/280 ratios must be between 1.8 and 2.0

 260/230 ratios must be above 2.0 (if < 2, samples has organic contaminants)